Creating ethical standards for algorithm design

 - Deploy to a small shadow environment for a week and compare outputs to the existing system.

-Verification comes from log traces.
-Keep a searchable audit trail of model inputs, outputs and metric snapshots.
+Keep a searchable audit trail of model inputs, outputs, and metric snapshots.
 That log lets you reconstruct incidents quickly.

 Algorithm problems are rarely purely technical.
 Schedule regular design reviews that include at least one person from outside the dev stack.
-Make those reviews structured and time-boxed.
+Keep the reviews structured and time-boxed.
 Use a standard agenda: intended use, harms, edge cases, metrics, and deployment plan.

 - 15 minutes: walkthrough of goals and model behaviour.